 On February 19th, 2020 Google launched schema markup requirements for Image License Metadata.
-While not yet available in Google Images, adding the right metadata will ensure that your images are eligible for the feature during beta and once it is available to everyone.
+Adding the right metadata will ensure that your images are eligible for the feature during beta and once it is available to everyone.
 Schema App’s Editor allows you to mark up your images quickly and easily so that they’ll be eligible for Rich Results once Image License Metadata becomes an officially recognized Google Feature.

 What do you need to do?